 Office Space (1999)

 Alongside his two colleagues, they hatch a plan to embezzle money from the company in a bid to break out from the corporate world that holds them down.
-This ‘cubicle classic’ comes from director Mike Judge, the man behind iconic TV shows, King of the Hill and Beavis and Butt-head, whose style of comedy translates wonderfully to the big screen.
+This ‘cubicle classic’ comes from director Mike Judge, the man behind iconic animated series, King of the Hill and Beavis and Butt-head, whose style of comedy translates wonderfully to the big screen.

 Planes, Trains and Automobiles (1987)

 This ’80s movie classic sees Neal (Steve Martin) and Del (John Candy) as a mismatched pair brought together after their flights get cancelled, and they want to make it home in time for Thanksgiving.
 In true comedy style, the two men start as a bickering odd-couple but over the course of their three-day misadventure, against all odds, they become friends.